 1979 Seiko 6309-7049 Automatic Diver

 BEZEL: Bi-directional and ratchets with click.
-Bezel insert has quite limited wear, impressive given the age of the watch - inserts are normally the first part on these 6309s to be heavily damaged when these diver's were used as designed, ie: hard.
+Bezel insert has limited wear, impressive given the age of the watch - inserts are normally the first part on these 6309s to be heavily damaged when these diver's were used as designed, ie: hard.

 CASE: Hefty 44mm (w/o crown, 44.5mm with) x 45mm stainless steel cushion case, with sharp case lines.
 Matching caseback - Seiko wave emblem is crisp and defined.

-CRYSTAL: Hardlex crystal, no scratches or blemishes.
+CRYSTAL: Hardlex crystal, no scratches, blemishes, or imperfections.